gu-fan/riv.vim/README.rst

   + when set to 0, no local file link.
   + default is 1.

-* When Publish to html, all detected local file link will be converted to an embedded link.
+* When Publish to html, and it's a file in a project. all detected local file link will be converted to an embedded link.

     e.g. `xxx.rst <xxx.html>`_ `xxx.py <xxx.py>`_